Glenn Orton: Education and personal life

 Orton was born in Fall River, Massachusetts.
 He became interested in astronomy at age six when his parents gifted him the Book of Knowledge, one of the Wonder Books.
 He grew up observing the planet Jupiter from his backyard with an amateur telescope and began doing science fair projects while he was in primary school.
 In 1965, he participated in his high school's science fair, focusing on Jupiter, for which he won first prize.
 He graduated from Joseph Case High School in Swansea, Massachusetts, in 1966.

 Orton was a first-generation college student.
 He was awarded a Bachelor of Science from Brown University in Physics; he graduated cum laude in 1970.
 He received his Doctor of Philosophy in Planetary Sciences in 1975 from the California Institute of Technology (Caltech).
-His thesis involved analyzing radio wave emissions from ground and space-based observations from the Pioneer 10 and Pioneer 11 spacecrafts to model Jupiter's thermal and cloud structures.
+His thesis involved analyzing radio wave emissions from ground and space-based observations from the Pioneer 10 and Pioneer 11 spacecraft to model Jupiter's thermal and cloud structures.

 Orton is also an instructor at the San Gabriel Valley Region of the Porsche Club of America, where he was awarded "Driver of the Year" in 2011 and won timed trial championships.
 He is married and has two children.